MUDE-2025/GA1.4/02 Traffic/Report_traffic.md

 **Question 3**

-Propagate the uncertainty through the equation to estimate the wind gust factor, $F$, using both observations and simulated samples.
+Propagate the uncertainty through the equation to estimate the traffic density, $D$, using both observations and simulated samples.
 Provide a bulleted list that summarizes differences between the two obtained distributions.

 - your
 - bulleted
 - list
 - here

-Compare the simulated samples and observations $(v,G)$ in a scatter plot, then prepare a bulleted list that describes the differences.
+Compare the simulated samples and observations $(F,v)$ in a scatter plot, then prepare a bulleted list that describes the differences.
 Is there anything you could improve in the analysis?
 Provide with recommendations to improve the performed analysis.
 They can be both about the univariate distributions and about the propagation of uncertainty method you have used.

 _Include your figure here.
 Be sure to use high contrast data symbols/colors and a legend to differentiate the two data sets clearly._